kk25q/m2x-java/README.md

 AT&T's M2X Java Client
 ==========================

-[AT&T’s M2X](https://m2x.att.com/) is a cloud-based fully managed data storage service for network connected machine-to-machine (M2M) devices.
-From trucks and turbines to vending machines and freight containers, M2X enables the devices that power your business to connect and share valuable data.
+[AT&T M2X](http://m2x.att.com) is a cloud-based fully managed time-series data storage service for network connected machine-to-machine (M2M) devices and the Internet of Things (IoT).

-This library aims to provide a simple wrapper to interact with the [AT&T M2X API](https://m2x.att.com/developer/documentation/v2/overview) for [Java](http://www.java.com/en/).
+The [AT&T M2X API](https://m2x.att.com/developer/documentation/v2/overview) provides all the needed operations and methods to connect your devices to AT&T's M2X service.
+This library aims to provide a simple wrapper to interact with the AT&T M2X API for [Java](http://www.java.com/en/).
 Refer to the [Glossary of Terms](https://m2x.att.com/developer/documentation/v2/glossary) to understand the nomenclature used throughout this documentation.

 Getting Started
 ==========================